barsikus007/fastapi-react-boilerplate/README.md

         - make own solution
   - remake structure to more convinient usage
     - make schema autogeneration from models
-      - basinc cases only (user is very unusual for example)
+      - basic cases only (user is very unusual for example)
     - how to remove fields when inherit pydantic models
+  - file structure from src/main to src/app/main ?
 - libs related
   - fastapi-responses is outdated
   - pendulium